-In the second case each CIC reserve contains a national currency exchangeable stable token or a reserve token or combination (pool of reserves).
-This reserve amount offers a buffer to rapid price fluctuations by being able to absorb or emit CICs based on market demands.
-Extraction to the reserve can also be further restricted to make CICs unattractive to pump and dump schemes and high volatility.
-Extraction can be time- and volume-locked such that only a percentage of one's balance can be liquidated (to reserves) over a designated period of time, which translates to the ability to liquidate one's balance over a long term period.
+In the second case each liquidity pool contains a national currency exchangeable stable token or a network token or combination (pool of tokens).
+This network token amount offers a buffer to rapid price fluctuations by being able to absorb or emit CICs based on market demands.
+Extraction to the the network token can also be further restricted to make CICs unattractive to pump and dump schemes and high volatility.
+Extraction can be time- and volume-locked such that only a percentage of one's balance can be liquidated (to connected tokens in liquidity pools) over a designated period of time, which translates to the ability to liquidate one's balance over a long term period.
 This liquidation can also be restricted based on the exchange rate of the CIC.
-This ensures the continued availability of collateral for a reserve token, and that CIC holders will benefit financially from the long-term growth of the currency.

-A reserve token's unique value is that it can connect CICs together and give them a relative price to each other with or without any Stable token or fiat linked reserve.
-Then when a token is added to the reserve of a CIC, connected CICs now have a gateway to that reserve and their exchange value to reserve will vary based on their target reserve ratio and how much stays in reserve - but CICs local value to each other is based on their target reserve ratio and relative amounts of the reserve tokens.
+A network token's unique value is that it can connect many CICs liquidity pools together and give them a relative price to each other with or without any Stable token or fiat linked token.
+When a token is added to a liquidity pool with the network token, any connected CICs now have a gateway to that network token and their exchange value to network token will vary based on supply and demand - but CICs local value to each other is based on the available goods and services on offer for redemptions.
 Communities can create their own media of exchange and link them together without national currencies - while providing timely, parameterized liquidity to a network token or a stable coin linked to a national currency when available.

-Lets say a vendor can no longer redeem their community currency for Kenyan Shillings/Mpesa eMoney.
+Lets say a vendor can't redeem their community currency for Kenyan Shillings/Mpesa eMoney.
 Won't that limit circulation and cause the local markets to stop using it?